Verdicts & Settlements

 Dr. Peter Rosen director of Sharp Memorial Hospital Rehabilitation Centers Driving Performance Lab said “As we get older, our neurological processes slow down.
 Our vision and reaction time slow down,” he said.
 “The conduction rate at which neurons fire slows, so that our brain function slows.
 Brain function determines driver fitness — that is 99 percent of it .”
 At the San Marcos senior center Ed Mosler, 63, of San Marcos said most of the pedal mistakes his friends recounted happened under stressful circumstances. ” They didn’t move their feet fast enough to hit the right pedal.
 Their legs weren’t as strong”.

-As stated in my previous post, California has no maximum age restrictions on licensing drivers, however drivers are required to have basic competency to drive safely.
+As stated in my previous post, California has no maximum age restrictions on licensing drivers.
+However, drivers are required to have basic competency to drive safely.
 The California Department of Motor Vehicles offers a special eight hour course for mature drivers over 55 years of age.
-Current efforts are being made to have the state legislature tighten regulations on elderly drivers such as requiring annual doctor certification to prove fitness to drive.
-The California DMV currently requires drivers over 70 to take written and vision tests every five years.
+The California DMV currently requires drivers over 70 to renew their license in person and take written and vision tests every five years.
+However, current efforts are being made to have the state legislature tighten regulations on elderly drivers.
+These efforts include adding a requirement for an annual doctor certification to prove fitness to drive.

-As baby boomers continue to age, the number of elderly drivers and auto accidents involving seniors will grow proportionately.
-Because San Diego is a popular retirement location for elderly people, we have a great number of older drivers on the road increasing the likelyhood of accidents.
+There has been a 15 percent increase in adults over the age of 65 years old living in the United States over the past ten years alone.
+While the aging population continues to increase, the number of elderly drivers and auto accidents involving seniors will grow proportionately.
+Additionally, due to San Diego being a popular retirement location for elderly people, we have a great number of older drivers on the road increasing the likelihood of accidents.
 If you or someone you love has been seriously injured in any accident contact an experienced personal injury attorney.